christti98/semobridge/README.md

 ## How to Run

-We include four bash (`.sh`) scripts to make running SeMoBridge or SeMoBridge-T easier.
+We include four shell (`.sh`) scripts to make running SeMoBridge or SeMoBridge-T easier.

 ### Training-free SeMoBridge
 `scripts/semobridge/run_all_datasets_notrain.sh` will run SeMoBridge on the standard 11 datasets for all shots (1, 2, 4, 8, 16) on three seeds (1, 2, 3).<br>